COMPLETE GUIDE FOR VISITING THE STRASBOURG AND COLMAR EUROPEAN CHRISTMAS MARKETS

 GETTING AROUND

 We booked a rental car from National Car Rental.
-The office is in the Strasbourg train station as you exit and the car lot was just a block or so away.
+The office is in the Strasbourg train station as you exit, and the car lot was just a block or so away.
 We rented a car because we were driving to Colmar and wanted to visit all the markets surrounding Colmar along the Route de Vins.
 If you are not comfortable driving (a stickshift) in Europe, it’s possible to take a train right from Strasbourg to Colmar and just use the seasonal Christmas shuttle to all the markets.
 Colmar is about an hour's scenic drive from Strasbourg.

 We returned our rental car for our stay in Strasbourg.
 I’m so glad we did.
 The traffic was terrible.
 You can hop on the tram from the train station and it will get you within a 5-7 minute walk of your hotel if you stay in the historic city center.
 I highly recommend against having a rental car in Strasbourg.
 You just don’t need one.